ideanetwork/install_ideanet_pkg/README.md

 underlying mathematics is not needed.
 As such, community members that provided individual input can work together to interpret their group’s results and plan actions.

-### About Idea Networks

-Idea Networks helps communities address wicked problems and organizations pursue audacious goals with a state of the art methodology grounded in the science of networks.

-[Learn more: Idea
-Networks](https://ideanetworks.io/ "More information about Idea Networks, LLC")

 ### About the Ideanet application